Delahoyde & Hughes

 Phaethon:The Story of the Raven:

-- With the story of Phaethon, Ovid tells us the difference between fathers and sons or the difference between being old and being young.
+- With the story of Phaethon, Ovid tells us the difference between fathers and sons, or the difference between being old and being young, or being experienced vs. inexperienced.
 What is the difference between the Sun God and his son Phaethon?

 - What do young people want?
 What do older people want?